KaloyanTs/OOP_Project1/documentation/markdowns/mainpage.md

 > > > > ...
 > > > > <br> 103: Next maintenance is from \<today\> to 20/8/2022.<br>
 > > > > ...

+@section idea Ideas for future developments
+1. The hotel can have administration object holding the workers in it;
+2. Profit can be calculated based on price list;
+3. the hotel can include more services such as SPA, restaurant or shop where guests can spend money ;).
+The SPA for example can have some schedule.